nimiq/core-rs-albatross/README.md

 ### Devnet

 The development network is currently in release-candidate phase [rc0](https://github.com/nimiq/core-rs-albatross/releases/tag/v0.1.0-rc.0).

-Clients can connect to the Devnet via a seed node located in [DevnetSeed](http://seed1.v2.nimiq-testnet.com/) port 8443.

-The main purpose of the development network is to invite all developers to exercise and test the Nimiq 2.0 client, filling and reporting any [issue](https://github.com/nimiq/core-rs-albatross/issues/new) through our github repository.
+Its main purpose is to invite all developers to exercise and test the Nimiq 2.0 client, filing and reporting any [issues](https://github.com/nimiq/core-rs-albatross/issues/new) through our GitHub repository.

+Clients can connect to the Devnet via the seed node located at `/dns4/seed1.v2.nimiq-testnet.com/tcp/8443/ws`.

-For a full list of supported and non-supported functionality in the devnet, refer to [Nimiq 2.0 Devnet Project](https://github.com/nimiq/core-rs-albatross/projects)
+For a full list of supported and non-supported functionality, please refer to the [Nimiq 2.0 Devnet project](https://github.com/nimiq/core-rs-albatross/projects).

 ## Contributing

 If you'd like to contribute to the development of Nimiq please follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md) and [Contributing Guidelines](/.github/CONTRIBUTING.md).

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+Small note: When editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License

-This project is under the [Apache License 2.0](./LICENSE.md).
+This project is licensed under the [Apache License 2.0](./LICENSE.md).